timescale/docs/promscale/guides/upgrade.md

 It was based on the [Alpine docker image for PostgreSQL](https://github.com/docker-library/postgres/blob/e8ebf74e50128123a8d0220b85e357ef2d73a7ec/12/alpine/Dockerfile).

-The previous Alpine-based image are updated and supported until the end of 2022 but users are encouraged to migrate to the `timescale/timescaledb-ha`.
+The previous Alpine-based image are updated and supported until the end of 2022 but you are encouraged to migrate to the `timescale/timescaledb-ha`.
 All new installations should switch to the `timescale/timescaledb-ha`image.
 <highlight type="note">